 The church of Christ is noted for its emphasis upon returning to New Testament Christianity and for its desire to unite all Christians into one body (1 Corinthians 1:10).
 We believe that the New Testament is the only rule for faith and practice in religious matters (2 Timothy 3:17; 2 Peter 1:3), and that God’s Word must authorize all that is done in Christian worship (Colossians 3:17; Revelation 22:18–19).
 Thus we try to strictly follow the New Testament.
 We believe that it is possible to have religious unity in a day of division by simply following the New Testament pattern and putting aside human traditions.

 To put it simply, the church of Christ is seeking to be the same church one reads about in the New Testament.
 We aim to restore its doctrine, its practice, its lifestyle, and its zeal. —Allen Webster

 Our congregation began Oct.
-3, 1886 and now has approximately 150 members.
+3, 1886 and now has approximately 100 members.
 We have many youth from newborns to college students.
-We do have an elder & deaconship to take care of the congregation.
 We have many missions and some of those are ongoing.
-We also have a few Christian works that our members support and are actively involved with such as the Susquehanna Valley Christian School along with many missions nationally and worldwide.
+We also have a few Christian works that our members support and are actively involved with such as the MOPS along with many missions nationally and worldwide.